MINcomSmartSolutions/strohm/docs/docs.md

 <a name="validateOIDCProperties"></a>

 ## validateOIDCProperties(req) ⇒ <code>boolean</code>
+Validates that the OIDC authentication properties like access token and user info are present.
-Validates that the OIDC authentication, most of the checks are done by the OIDC library, but we add some little extra checks.
+Most of the checks are done by the OIDC library, but we add some little extra checks.

 **Kind**: global function
 **Returns**: <code>boolean</code> - - True if authentication is valid, false otherwise